Reconstruction of $f(R)$ lagrangian from a massive scalar field

-To account for the late-time acceleration, perhaps the simplest approach is to incorporate a cosmological constant into the GR field equations.
-Wang, Caldwell, Ostriker and Steinhardt \cite{Wang:1999fa} gave an extensive account of the observational aspects of cosmological models including matter and quintessence alongwith a special case of cosmological constant.
-This special case of cosmological constant can in principle reproduce almost all of the cosmological observations (very well documented in literature, for instance, see Refs. \cite{perlm, sperg, tegma, eisen, jain}).
-However, this incorporation has a severe fine-tuning problem and additionally, the energy scale predicted for the vaccuum is severely mismatched with that found from a quantum theory, as discussed by Weinberg \cite{Weinberg:1988cp}.
-Another option of modifying the energy-momentum description in gravity is to introduce a scalar field with a slowly varying potential.
-This approach infact has served successfully as a candidate for both inflation and dark energy component.
-On the other hand, without considering additional scalar fields, one may resort to a modification of the Einstein-Hilbert Lagrangian, which may resolve some or all of the consistency issues while also preserving the healthy avenues of GR, for instance, the solar system tests.
+To account for the late-time acceleration, perhaps the simplest remedy is to use a cosmological constant in the GR field equations.
+Wang, Caldwell, Ostriker and Steinhardt \cite{Wang:1999fa} discussed the observational aspects of cosmological models including matter alongwith a special case of cosmological constant.
+A cosmological constant can in principle reproduce almost all of the cosmological observations, extensively discussed by Spergel et al. \cite{sperg}, Eisenstein et al. \cite{eisen}, Jain and Taylor \cite{jain}.
+However, this avenue has a fine-tuning problem and the energy scale predicted for the vaccuum is severely mismatched with that found from a quantum theory, discussed by Weinberg \cite{Weinberg:1988cp}.
+Another option of modifying the energy-momentum description of gravity is to introduce a scalar field with a slowly varying potential.
+This approach has served successfully as a candidate for both early inflation and the late time acceleration.
+For a very recent summary we refer to the monograph of Bahamonde et al.\cite{Bahamonde:2017ize}.
+Without considering additional scalar fields, one may also resort to some modification of the Einstein-Hilbert action, which may resolve some or all of the consistency issues while also preserving the healthy avenues of GR, for instance, the solar system tests.